rahulgadre/ansible-playbooks/ansible-tidbits.md

-### This contains important information about the basics of Ansible and Ansible systax
+### This file contains important information about the basics of Ansible and Ansible systax

 - {start:end} – to create multiple hosts or IPs with less typing.
 - List modules – ansible-doc module –l  , ansible-doc copy – info about copy module.